cozy/cozy-setup/README.md

 # Cozy Setup

 Cozy Cloud aims to be used remotely on your own server.
-So this project contains what you need to deploy it on a remote server (debian/ubuntu).
+So this project contains what you need to achieve that goal (it works only for debian/ubuntu systems).
-To make a local installation, we recommend you to create a virtual machine, and then to run the scripts as you would in a remote server.

 # How to install cozy on your server ?